spryker/spryker-docs/docs/scos/dev/glue-api-guides/202200.0/managing-customer-requests-for-quote.md

 ## Create a request for quote

-To create a request for quote for a customer, send the following request:
+To create a request for quote, send the request:

 ---
 `POST` **/quote-requests**